xmarre/Copperminer/README.md

 ## Features

 - Point-and-click GUI — No command line needed, always-on dark mode
-- Intelligent discovery — Enter any gallery root or album URL (supports Coppermine, rule-based sites like ThePlace2, and now 4chan boards/threads)
+- Intelligent discovery — Enter any gallery root or album URL (supports Coppermine, rule-based sites like ThePlace2, 4chan boards/threads, and Wix-based Doctor Who archives)
 - Album tree — Finds and displays all real albums for selection, ignoring “Last uploads”, “Most viewed”, and other virtual/special albums
 - Optional special galleries toggle — Include “Last uploads”, “Most viewed”, etc. only when you want them
 - Preserves structure — Downloads images into folders/subfolders that match the gallery’s layout